 WHEREAS, the revisions to State Law became effective on January 1, 2020.
 Local jurisdictions are required to comply with the new requirements, which supersede local ordinances.
-The proposed zoning amendments would ensure that the Burlingame Municipal Code is consistent with the new recently adopted State regulations and to help clarify and improve various provisions of the accessory dwelling unit law to promote the development of accessory dwelling units and junior accessory dwelling units; as reflected in the edits to Title 25, Chapters 25.26, 25.59, 25.60 and 25.70, as detailed in Exhibit A, attached; and
+The proposed zoning amendments would ensure that the Burlingame Municipal Code is consistent with the new recently adopted State regulations and help clarify and improve various provisions of the accessory dwelling unit law to promote the development of accessory dwelling units and junior accessory dwelling units; and

-WHEREAS, Government Codes Sections 65852.2 and 65852.22 requires the City of Burlingame to adopt zoning regulations in compliance with State law provisions regarding accessory dwelling units and junior accessory dwelling units; and
+WHEREAS, Government Codes Sections 65852.2 and 65852.22 require the City of Burlingame to adopt zoning regulations in compliance with State law provisions regarding accessory dwelling units and junior accessory dwelling units; and

-WHEREAS, the proposed amendments to the zoning code related to accessory dwelling units are Statutorily Exempt from the California Environmental Quality Act (CEQA) pursuant to CEQA Guidelines section 15282(h) which exempts the adoption of an ordinance regarding accessory dwelling units and junior accessory dwelling units in a single family or multifamily residential zone by a city to implement the provisions of Section 65852.2 and 6582.22 of the Government Code as set forth in Section 21080.17 of the Public Resources; and
+WHEREAS, the proposed amendments to the zoning code related to accessory dwelling units are Statutorily Exempt from the California Environmental Quality Act (CEQA) pursuant to CEQA Guidelines section 15282(h) which exempts the adoption of an ordinance regarding second units in a single-family or multifamily residential zone by a city or county to implement the provisions of Sections 65852.2 and 6582.22 of the Government Code as set forth in Section 21080.17 of the Public Resources Code; and